leofds/notes/ansible/ansible.md

 - In third-party tools with client scripts.
   - `ansible-playbook --vault-password-file client.py`
   - `ansible-playbook --vault-id dev@client.py`

-To enforce password prompt, add the argument `--ask-vault-pass` to the command line.

 ## 10.2 Variable-level encryption <a name="vault_variable_level"></a>